cosmos/cosmos-sdk/docs/architecture/adr-024-coin-metadata.md

 A client should be able to query for metadata by denom both via the CLI and REST interfaces.
 In addition, we will add handlers to these interfaces to convert from any unit to another given unit, as the base framework for this already exists in the Cosmos SDK.

-To reflect changes to the total supply of an asset, we can leverage the `x/mint` module to fetch and update total supply on each `BeginBlock`.

-Note, that aliases are not meant to necessarily refer to pegged or relayed assets on other chains, but rather act as aliases on the origin chain (e.g. `ETH` vs `ether`).
-However, they may extended to also suite the needs of relayed and pegged assets on other chains via IBC.
-Under such a situation, we need to rather address this concern via a more generic extensibility approach rather than trying to retrofit IBC-related fields.
-Regardless, aliases should be changed via an on-chain governance mechanism.

 Finally, we need to ensure metadata exists in the `GenesisState` of the `x/bank` module which is also indexed by the base `denom`.